ramyrams/QA-Automation/Automation.md

 https://essenceoftesting.blogspot.sg/2017/02/sharing-implementation-of-cucumber-jvm.html
 https://essenceoftesting.blogspot.sg/2017/02/features-of-my-android-test-automation.html

+ Automated Test has the following benefits.

+* You can conduct more testing in a faster way.
+* You can run existing test scenario on many times by using automated test with same input and timing for each run.
+* Tester can spend more time in a smarter way to find bugs rather than concentrating on input and observing the result.
+* You can save the test object and rerun afterwards.
+The incremental cost to run automated test in negligible.
+Also, you have a better chance to find new bugs that may be introduced for changed software.
+* Many bugs are found when the system is run for long hours.
+That can be achieved more smartly by automated testing compared to manual testing.
+* Testing efficiency is the measurement of test that a tester runs in an hour.
+Higher efficiency lowers product development time and costs.
+* Testing effectiveness is the rate rate at which you can find bugs before software is released.
+Higher effectiveness produces better product with lesser cost and provides more customer satisfaction.
+* If you replace manual testing with automated test, that can reduce your testing time significantly.
+In the long run, it reduces your time to market the product and results in enormous cost benefit.
+* Earlier entry of the product in the market means that you have bigger share of the market.
+So you can achieve a greater margin of profit in the end.
+* Higher market share means lower unit cost.
+Higher volume means bigger discounts from the supplier and better operating efficiency.

 * [Tester's toolbox](http://awesome-testing.blogspot.com/2016/04/testers-toolbox-alternative-guide.html)
 * [A curated list of awesome test automation frameworks, tools, libraries, and software for different programming languages.](https://github.com/atinfo/awesome-test-automation)